t-eckert/luka/log/Luka03.md

 With that said, let's pass some fake state to the `BaseState` component.
 Setting an array of numbers called `state` in `Calculator` will cause `BaseState` to update with the last 4 values in that array.
 As things progress and I give more control to the user, I will need to be thoughtful about this mutable state.
 If someone were to continually push values onto the stack, they could eventually fill up the memory of the service worker rendering that tab in the browser.

 At least with Wasm and Vue, I don't have to worry about an insecure backend.
-If I were running the Rust portion of this code, holding the state, as a web server, there could be potential for compromise by pushing unhandled values into the backend.
+If I were running the Rust portion of this code, holding the state, as a web server there could be potential for compromise by pushing unhandled values into the backend.
 If I didn't plan for that possibility, I could be in trouble -- more susceptible to DDOS attacks (You will always be susceptible to DDOS attacks.
 It's just a matter of making the attack hard enough to pull off.).

 Here is the app as it now renders.
 I am going to merge back into master.
 I'm also going to delete the `add-function-buttons` branch that I've been working on.
 I no longer feel that is a good description of what I'm doing and I need a new name for this "feature".